ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 ### Concatenate words with
 You can define the word which will be placed between function and room.
 E.g. "in" and from "Dimmer living room" will be "Dimmer in living room".

-But is not suggested to do so, because recognition engine must analyse one more word and it can lead to misunderstandings.
+But is not suggested doing so, because recognition engine must analyse one more word and it can lead to misunderstandings.

 ### OFF level for switches
 Some groups consist of mixed devices: dimmers and switches.
 It is allowed to control them with "ON" and "OFF" commands and with percents.
-If command is "Set to 30%" and the *OFF level" is "30%" so the switches will be turned on.
+If command is `Set to 30%` and the `OFF level is 30%` so the switches will be turned on.
 By command "Set to 25%" all switches will be turned OFF.

-Additionally if the command is "OFF", so the adapter will remember the current dimmer level if the actual value is over or equal to the "30%".
+Additionally, if the command is "OFF", so the adapter will remember the current dimmer level if the actual value is over or equal to the "30%".
 Later when the new "ON" command will come the adapter will switch the dimmer not to 100% but to the level in memory.

 Example: